mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 - [Execution Timing](22_task_execution_timing_tab.md), this tab is displayed for all task types and modes.
 The following options are available  for the task's execution:

   - **Execution by Request**, default option.
   - **Scheduled execution**, set scheduling parameters to automatically execute the task based on the scheduling parameters.
-Note that a tester can select this option only if their role has a scheduling permission.
+Note that testers can select this option only if their role has a scheduling permission.

 Check **Set Global Variables** to open the [Task Globals](23_task_globals_tab.md) tab.